Agentic Context Engineering: Evolving Contexts for Self-Improving Language Models: Results

 In the agent use case, ACE remains effective even \textit{without} access to ground-truth labels during adaptation: \texttt{ReAct} + ACE achieves an average improvement of 14.8\% over the \texttt{ReAct} baseline in this setting.
 This robustness arises because ACE leverages signals naturally available during execution (\eg code execution success or failure) to guide the Reflector and Curator in forming structured lessons of successes and failures.
 Together, these results establish ACE as a strong and versatile framework for building self-improving agents that adapt reliably both with and without labeled supervision.

-Notably, on the latest AppWorld leaderboard (as of September 20, 2025; Figure \ref{fig:appworld-leaderboard}), on average, \texttt{ReAct} + ACE (59.4\%) matches the top-ranked IBM CUGA (60.3\%), a production-level GPT-4.1–based agent~\citep{marreed2025towards}, despite using the smaller open-source model DeepSeek-V3.1.
-With online adaptation, \texttt{ReAct} + ACE even surpasses IBM CUGA by 8.4\% in TGC and 0.7\% in SGC on the harder test-challenge split, underscoring the effectiveness of \name in building comprehensive and self-evolving contexts for agents.
+Notably, on the latest AppWorld leaderboard (as of September 20, 2025; Figure \ref{fig:appworld-leaderboard}), \texttt{ReAct} + ACE (59.4\% average) matches the top-1-ranked IBM CUGA (60.3\%)\footnote{We mention IBM CUGA as a rough contextual reference to show that ACE operates in a similar performance range on the AppWorld leaderboard.
+It is not used as a methodological baseline, and we do not make direct comparisons.
+CUGA’s internal design differs from ACE’s context-adaptation focus, and all baselines are evaluated under identical setups to isolate methodological effects rather than agent-engineering choices.}, a production-level GPT-4.1–based agent~\citep{marreed2025towards}, despite using the much smaller open-source model DeepSeek-V3.1.
+With online adaptation, \texttt{ReAct} + ACE even surpasses IBM CUGA by 8.4\% in TGC and 0.7\% in SGC on test-challenge, underscoring the effectiveness of \name in building comprehensive and self-evolving contexts for agents.